myconode/tessel-sketches/src/README.md

-# tessel-sketches src
+# Sketches

-## For project-level requirements and instructions, see primary [README](../README.md).
+For **project-level** requirements and instructions, see primary [README](../README.md).

-# This directory consists of source directories for tessel builds (uploads).
+This directory consists of tessel projects (builds).
+Individual scripts are grouped together based on common dependencies.

-- To update dependencies of a given project, use `npm install --save <package>` and/or modify `package.json` directly.
+- To update dependencies of a given project, `cd` into the project directory and execute `npm install --save <package>` and/or modify `package.json` directly.
-- Running `npm install` in the root of this project will update all dependencies.
+- Running `npm run all-deps` will update all dependencies for each project.

 This directory has its own `package.json` and dependencies because `tessel` commands `run` or `push` build a package with all local `node_modules` before deploying it to the tessel.
-The project

 If your builds are too large, be sure the `node_modules` directory contains only the essential libraries for the given script.
 Only keep scripts that have the same dependencies in the same folder - this strategy keeps builds lighter.

-# Projects - Sketch groups:
+## Projects - Sketch groups:
 - 01_Start: A few examples for new Tesselators

-# Utilities:
+## Utilities:
 - [delay](./utils/index.js): pause program for the amount of time (in miliseconds) specified as parameter.

 ## Instructions
-`gulp` lints code with [jshint](https://github.com/spalger/gulp-jshint).
-Manage code linting options with `.jshintrc` and [inline configuration](http://jshint.com/docs/#inline-configuration)

 Upload any of the src scripts on the tessel using the Tessel [v1 CLI](https://github.com/tessel/t1-docs/blob/master/cli.md).

+If you are receiving errors, check your code for errors using `gulp`.